Small Towns in Virginia

 Galax boasts the largest and oldest Old Time Bluegrass Fiddler’s Convention in the world.
 In fact, during the 80th annual event this August, an attempt will be made to reclaim the Guiness World Record for the largest mandolin ensemble ever!

 If you’re in town on a Friday night, head to the Rex Theater where they’re broadcasting a live radio show that you can be present for.
 Locate the unique-to-Galax LOVEwork to capture the essence of what this town is about.
-Afterwards, get an affordable but tasty hometown meal at Scoots.
+Afterwards, get an affordable but tasty hometown meal at one of Galax's local restaurants.

 One of the country’s last remaining Art Deco Mayan Revival theaters can be found in Marion, Virginia.
 The Lincoln Theatre is akin to an art museum with six giant, intricate murals lining the auditorium; a must see!
 While you’re visiting, find and purchase a Mountain Dew soft drink.